sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 > - If you are a public officer, click [Onboard to SEED](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-to-seed) and follow the on-screen instructions.
 > - If you are a vendor, raise a [service request](https://go.gov.sg/techpass-sr) in the TechPass service desk.

-To view the list of users invited:
+To view list of users invited:

 1. [Log in to TechBiz portal.](log-in-to-TechBiz-portal.md)